MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ufs/ns-ufs-ufs_geometry_descriptor.md

 ### -field bMinAddrBlockSize

 Specifies the minimum addressable block size in units of 512 bytes.
-The minium size is 4 KB or a value of 0x08.
+The minimum size is 4 KB or a value of 0x08.

 ### -field bOptimalReadBlockSize